racavi/unib64/README.md

 # unib64

-This NodeJS package Converts Unicode text to Base64 string and viceversa.
+This NodeJS package Converts an Unicode string to a Base64 string and vice versa.

 The package is entirely based in The "Unicode Problem" solution as described into Mozilla Developers web (See [References](#references)).